NVIDIA/trt-llm-as-openai-windows/README.md

    * [CodeLlama-13b-Instruct-hf](https://huggingface.co/codellama/CodeLlama-13b-Instruct-hf)
    * [Llama-2-13b-chat-hf](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf)

-4. In this repo, we provide instructions to set up an OpenAI API compatible server with either the LLaMa 2 13B or CodeLlama 13B model, both optimized using AWQ 4-bit quantization.
+4. In this repo, we provide instructions to set up an OpenAI API compatible server with either the LLama 2 13B or Code Llama 13B model, both optimized using AWQ 4-bit quantization.
 To begin, it's necessary to compile a TensorRT Engine tailored to your specific GPU.
 Refer to the given instructions for constructing your TRT Engine [instructions](#building-trt-engine).

 <h3 id="building-trt-engine">Building TRT Engine</h3>